bcgov/HOUS-permit-portal/devops/README.md

 There are helm charts available for each major service / application.
 Right now they are:

+- permit-portal-routing (includes base network policies and nginx for reverse proxying to websocket / http servers)
-- App (includes web, workers, etc.)
+- app (includes web, workers, RPC service for hous-permit-portal)
-- Crunchy Postgres (used for production HA PG - uses: https://github.com/bcgov/crunchy-postgres v0.6.0)
+- anycable-go (websocket service)
+- ha-postgres-crunchydb (HA Postgres, makes use of https://github.com/bcgov/crunchy-postgres)
+- ha-elasticsearch (HA Elasticsearch based off bitnami/elasticsearch)
+- ha-redis (HA Redis with Sentinels based off bitnami/redis)

 Run each helm chart by going into the respective folder and issuing helm commands, here are some examples: